-In determining income eligibility for child care benefits, the Department annually, at the beginning of each fiscal year, shall establish, by rule, one income threshold for each family size, in relation to percentage of State median income for a family of that size, that makes families with incomes below the specified threshold eligible for assistance and families with incomes above the specified threshold ineligible for assistance.
-Through and including fiscal year 2007, specified threshold must be no less than 50% of then-current State median income for each family size.
-Beginning in fiscal year 2008, the specified threshold must be no less than 185% of the then-current federal poverty level for each family size.
-Notwithstanding any other provision of law or administrative rule to the contrary, beginning in fiscal year 2019, the specified threshold for working families with very low incomes as defined by rule must be no less than 185% of the then-current federal poverty level for each family size.
-Notwithstanding any other provision of law administrative rule to the contrary, beginning in State fiscal year 2022 through State fiscal year 2023, the specified income threshold shall be no less than 200% of the then-current federal poverty level for each family size.
-In Beginning in State fiscal year 2024, the specified income threshold shall be no less than 225% of the then-current federal poverty level for each family size.
-Beginning in State fiscal year 2025, the specified income threshold shall be no less than 400% of the
+2 In determining income eligibility for child care benefits, 3 the Department annually, at the beginning of each fiscal year, shall establish, by rule, one income threshold for each family 5 size, in relation to percentage of State median income for a family of that size, that makes families with incomes below 6 the specified threshold eligible for assistance and families 7 8 with incomes above the specified threshold ineligible for 9 assistance.
+Through and including fiscal year 2007, 10 specified threshold must be no less than 50% of 11 then-current State median income for each family size.
+12 Beginning in fiscal year 2008, the specified threshold must be no less than 185% of the then-current federal poverty level 13 for each family size.
+Notwithstanding any other provision of 14 15 law or administrative rule to the contrary, beginning in 16 fiscal year 2019, the specified threshold for working families 17 with very low incomes as defined by rule must be no less than 185% of the then-current federal poverty level for each family 18 19 size.
+Notwithstanding any other provision of 20 administrative rule to the contrary, beginning in State fiscal year 2022 through State fiscal year 2023, the specified income 21 22 threshold shall be no less than 200% of the then-current 23 federal poverty level for each family size.
+Beginning in State fiscal year 2024, the specified income threshold shall be no 24 25 less than 225% of the then-current federal poverty level for each family size.
+Notwithstanding any other provision of law 26